Investing Lessons From Video Game Economies: What Fortnite and Roblox Can Teach You About Money

 Save $200

-Top Ranking Stock Newsletters based on their 2024, 2023, 2022 stock picks' performance as compared to S&P500.
+Top Ranking Stock Newsletters based on their last 3 years of stock picks covering 2026, 2025, 2024, and 2023 performance as compared to S&P500.
 S&P500's return is based on average return of S&P500 from date each stock pick is released.
 NOTE: To get these results you must buy equal dollar amounts of each pick on the date the stock pick is released.
 Investor Business Daily Top 50 based on performance of FFTY ETF.
-Performance as of August 16, 2025.
+Performance as of April 5, 2026.